wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

 1. Click on **+ New step** and search for SharePoint.
 Under **Actions** click on **Create item**.

-1. In the **Create item** action, for **Site Address** click on the drop-down arrow which is to the right and select the site where your list is available.
+1. In the **Create item** action, for **Site Address** click on the drop-down arrow, which is to the right and select the site where your list is available.
 If the site doesn't appear, then click on Enter custom value and paste the site URL.

-1. In List Name, select the Reported Property Damage list we just created above.
+1. In List Name, select the Reported Property Damage list we created above.
 After the list is selected the column names will appear below it.

 1. Click in Location field then on the right, then in the Dynamic